 - the valuation band for your home in England and Wales or in Scotland

-- how much your local council charge for that band
+- how much does your local council charge for that band

 - whether you can get a discount or exemption from the full bill